Expansion

 Q. How does giving work?
 Is this in place of the Annual Fund?
 Do you give a one-time gift?

 A. The MTS Annual Fund is essential to our operating budget.
 For this reason, the Annual Fund will continue throughout and after the Into Action campaign.
-We have started to meet with families and supporters who have expressed interest in being early supporters of the Into Action campaign.
-Campaign gifts are often made through a pledge which can be fulfilled over five years.
+Since the capital campaign launched in 2023, we have met with dozens of families and supporters who have stepped forward with generous gifts to the campaign.
+Capital campaign gifts are often made through a pledge which can be fulfilled over five years.
 We work with every donor to establish a pledge payment plan that best meets their needs.
-We hope every family gives to the Campaign when asked over the next three years.
+We hope every family gives to the Campaign when asked over the next couple of years.
 Families new to the school will be asked to support the Annual Fund, and we will talk with you about the progress of the campaign as well as your potential philanthropic support.
 At some point during this multi-year capital campaign, every family in the school will be asked to join in with a gift to demonstrate shared support in the project and initiatives.

 Q. How are donors being recognized?
 Will there be named buildings?

 A. We are considering how best to recognize all donors by creating a donor recognition installation.
-We plan to include every family that participates in the Into Action campaign in that installation.
-Additionally, we are considering a naming policy whereby areas of the new spaces might be available to be named in honor of someone.
+We plan to include every donor that participates in the Into Action campaign in that installation.
+Additionally, we have established a naming protocol with several areas of the new spaces available to be named in honor of someone.

 Q. Are you just raising money for the building?

-The Into Action campaign is a comprehensive fundraising effort focused on the strategic needs of the school.
-The funds raised will support professional community compensation, financial aid, and the building projects.
+A. The Into Action campaign is a comprehensive fundraising effort focused on the strategic needs of the school.
+The funds raised will support professional community compensation (ProComm Decade Fund), financial aid (Financial Assistance Decade Fund), and the building projects.

 Q. What is the ProComm Decade Fund?